bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 ## Secrets and releases

-As you may guess, I had a secrets (slack token and FB App Secret) hard-coded in the application configuration.
-It turns out, that releases makes live configuration much easier then with previous version of Elixir.
+As you may guess, I had secrets (slack token and FB App Secret) hard-coded in the application configuration.
+It turns out, that releases make live configuration much easier then with previous version of Elixir.
 Secret sauce is the fact that `config/releases.exs` will get *evaluated* when the release is going to be started.
 So the following (complete content of `config/releases.exs`) will do exactly what you expect:

 ```elixir
 import Config